SENSE-MAKING

 Dr. Michele Williams

-Sensemaking: The Overlooked Key to Leading through Chaos
+Sensemaking: The Overlooked Key To Leading Through Chaos

 Sensemaking involves pulling together disparate views to create a plausible understanding—a map—of the complexity around us, then testing the map so as to be able to refine it or, if necessary, abandon it and start anew.
 It allows us to understand a shifting world so as to be able to act effectively in it.